fish-shell/fish-shell/sphinx_doc_src/index.rst

 - ``**`` matches any files and directories in the current directory and all of its subdirectories.

 Note that for most commands, if any wildcard fails to expand, the command is not executed, :ref:`$status <variables-status>` is set to nonzero, and a warning is printed.
 This behavior is consistent with setting ``shopt -s failglob`` in bash.
-There are exactly 3 exceptions, namely :ref:`set <cmd-set>`, :ref:`count <cmd-count>` and :ref:`for <cmd-for>`.
+There are exactly 4 exceptions, namely :ref:`set <cmd-set>`, overriding variables in :ref:`overrides <variables-override>`, :ref:`count <cmd-count>` and :ref:`for <cmd-for>`.
 Their globs are permitted to expand to zero arguments, as with ``shopt -s nullglob`` in bash.

 Examples::